epfl-ada/ada-2023-project-workingteam2023/readme.md

-# Milestone P2
+# When Society's Greatest Fears hit the Big Screen

-## Title
+## Datastory
-From Alien Invasions to Global Pandemics: Exploring the Evolution of Film Themes in Response to Societal Fears
+Discover how societal fears are depicted in the datastory through our website: [Datastory](https://octavioprofeta.github.io/ "datastory")

 ## Abstract
 In this project, we will analyze the chronological evolution of movies’ themes in relation to society’s fears.
 Fears have evolved significantly over the decades, shifting from the apprehension of war in the mid-20th century to concerns about emerging technologies during the industrial era, and more recently, to anxieties surrounding pandemics and climate change.
 By analyzing movies’ emerging themes in the plot, the evolution of movies’ genre as well as the movies’ success (based on the IMDb rating), we can depict how the movie industry responded to the emergence and disappearance of major fears in the society.
 This analysis can be conducted on a global scale as well as on a regional scale.
 Examining the patterns of societal fears provides a deeper insight into the broader aspects of society.
 It reflects the historical, political and cultural context of the world across the years.

-## Research Questions: A list of research questions you would like to address during the project.
+## Research Questions
 1. What are the primary domains of fear explored in the database's movies, and how do they evolve chronologically?
 2. Do movies addressing current societal fears tend to have higher IMDb ratings compared to those exploring other themes?
 3. How has the number of movies addressing major global fears evolved since the dataset's inception?